nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/en_Manual_OuterWilds_Nicopopxd.md

 3 random local item that are not traps are set but they can be disabled using the no local compatible option.

 ## What if I have items, unlocks, or locations that I'd like to not have randomized?
 It's all manual.
 Just exclude them from either the item or location list.
+Just make sure not to exclude items that starts with either "seen X" or "Visited X" and do not exclude the location that give those

 ## How do I install the mod for a Manual game?
 There is no mandatory mods for this game.
-For more info look at the <a href="../../../tutorial/Manual_OuterWildsDLC_Nicopopxd/setup/en">setup guide</a>.
+For more info look at the <a href="../../../tutorial/Manual_OuterWilds_Nicopopxd/setup/en#base-game-mods">setup guide</a>.

 ## Game Troubleshooting